patrickf2000/basic/README.md

 3. Equals

 #### Loops
-Currently, there is only one loop command: Loop.
 This is (and will be) the simplest type of loop.
 All you do is use the 'Loop' command, followed by a number (or variable representing a number).
 Any commands you type after that will be part of the loop body until you type 'Stop'.
 Below is an example that prints "Hello!" five times:

 Loop 5
 Print "Hello!"